 Tata Steel successfully bid for the Jamshedpur franchise in 2017 to have its own football club participate in the coveted Indian Super League (ISL).
-The steel giant, which has been a pioneer in the development of sports in India, won the bid with Jamshedpur as the host city and will be part of ISL from the next season by the name Jamshedpur Football Club.
+The steel giant, which has been a pioneer in the development of sports in India, won the bid with Jamshedpur as the host city and participate in the ISL by the name Jamshedpur Football Club.

 Tata’s commitment to sports in India Jamsetji Nusserwanji Tata envisaged not only Asia's first fully integrated Steel Plant but also the model township of Jamshedpur.
 He advised his son, Sir Dorab Tata, to earmark "areas for Football, Hockey and Parks….".

 Tata Steel's commitment to sports, in fact, preceded the building of the township.
 The aforesaid letter was written in 1902 and the site for Jamshedpur selected in 1907.
 J. R. D. Tata gave fruition to J. N. Tata's vision, inculcating sports as an integral part of Tata Steel's corporate philosophy.